Bgeninatti/pythonium/docs/source/tutorial/03_random_walker.rst

     ipdb> explorer_ship.speed
     80

-Great, so your ship can travel up to 80ly in a single turn.
+Based on this we can say the ship can travel up to 80ly in a single turn.
 The next step is to find an unknown planet that is 80ly or less from your planet.

-The :func:`Galaxy.nearby_planets<pythonium.Galaxy.nearby_planets>` method allows you to find all the planets that are up to a certain distance away (or less) from an specific position.
-This method takes a ``position`` and some distance (called ``neighborhood``), and returns a list with all the nearby planets around that position.
+The :func:`Galaxy.nearby_planets<pythonium.Galaxy.nearby_planets>` method allows you to find all the planets that are up to a certain distance away (or less) from a specific position.
+This method takes a ``position`` and a distance (called ``neighborhood``) and returns a list with all the nearby planets around that position.

-In our case, the neighborhood will be 80ly, the distance a ship can travel in one turn, and the position will be the ship location.
+In our case, the neighborhood will be 80ly, the distance the ship can travel in one turn, and the position will be the ship location.

 .. code-block:: python